cortexproject/cortex/docs/blocks-storage/store-gateway.md

 - [Chunks cache](#chunks-cache)
 - [Metadata cache](#metadata-cache)

 Caching is optional, but **highly recommended** in a production environment.
-Please check out also the [production tips](./production-tips.md#caching) for more information about to properly configure caching.
+Please also check out the [production tips](./production-tips.md#caching) for more information about configuring the cache.

 ### Index cache